-02) Call Your State Radon Office with Your Results
+02) Call Your State Radon Office With Your Radon Gas Test Results

 Once you get your radon test kit results, call your State radon officer to discuss them.
 Contact info for local radon representatives for every US state and territory can be found on EPA.gov’s website.
-You state radon representative will be able to help interpret your results, provide insights relevant for your neighborhood and recommend a Radon Mitigation Contractor to help you.
+Your state radon representative will be able to help interpret your results, provide insights relevant for your neighborhood, and recommend a Radon Mitigation Contractor to help you.